RichardLitt/burntfen.com/_posts/2023-11-30-sponsoring-open-source-projects.md

 So I did.
 I'm out $8, but I feel better about myself, and I feel like I've contributed back a bit more.
 I don't do this every day, but it's one way of giving back to maintainers while also practicing gratefulness, a gift that really gives back to the person who gives it (this is not news).

 Who would you buy coffee for, today?

+*P.S.
+I've since pointed to this blog on fossfunders.com.
+My company, Burnt Fen Creative LLC, has a simple strategy for supporting open source: support maintainers who go out of their way to be nice by donating back to them when you can, what you can.
+At worst, this is too little and ad hoc; at best, this is more than most.*